Karol0801/Database-project/README.md

 - inserting exemplary data into each table
 - developing views, functions, procedures, and triggers.

-The complete project description can be found in "documentation.pdf" file.
+The complete project description can be found in "project_description.pdf" file.

 Below is the ER diagram of the created database: